cyberbotics/webots-doc/reference/indexedlineset.md

 The `coord` field specifies the 3D vertices of the line set and contains a [Coordinate](coordinate.md) node.

-[IndexedLineSet](#indexedlineset)s are not lit, are not texture-mapped and they do not cast or receive shadows.
-[IndexedLineSet](#indexedlineset)s cannot be use for collision detection (boundingObject).
+[IndexedLineSet](#indexedlineset) nodes are not lit, are not texture-mapped and they do not cast or receive shadows.
+[IndexedLineSet](#indexedlineset) nodes cannot be used for collision detection (boundingObject).